 I went to a therapist and told her what I was feeling.
 She asked me a dozen questions and listened intently to my answers.
 I was waiting for her to come back with the fact that she had no clue what was wrong with me, that I needed years of therapy, probably massive drugs, electroshock therapy, and most likely a complete lobotomy.
 Instead she giggled.

 “You mean to tell me you’re stuck doing a job you don’t like, missing out on engaging family time, and not creating, writing, or playing music?
 No wonder you’re miserable!”

 I hadn’t realized that I hadn’t written or created much during this time.
 She convinced me that I needed to.
 “You’re an artist at heart,” she said and I swear at that moment something changed in me forever.
 I had never considered that before.
 I had never even thought about really.
-I just thought I was a little kid having a hard time becoming an adult, playing in rock bands and reading poetry and dumpy coffee houses.
+I just thought I was a little kid having a hard time becoming an adult, playing in rock bands and reading poetry in dumpy coffee houses.
 Turns out, in a way, I am.
 But it’s not that I haven’t grown up, that’s how I cope with the stresses of everyday life, including becoming an adult, a dad, and a working professional.

 So I was determined to get the old band back together.
 I made some desperate phone calls.
 No one wanted to listen.
 I thought if I just wrote a classic PBH track they’d have to come back!
 We’re were a good little punk rock outfit.
 They’d need to try it back on.
 I never felt so liberated as to play some rock and sweat it all out and feel better and get drunk and laugh and yell and scream and…have fun.